gblanco92/gamba/README.md

 ## Licensing

 The public source code of `GamBa` is distributed under the GNU General Public License 3.0 (GPLv3), see the [LICENSE](LICENSE.md) document.
-Some components of `GamBa` will remain closed source for the time being.